-Finally, before trying to start the MySQL service, make sure the user variables TMP and TMP (and also TMPDIR, if it has ever been set) for the operating system user who is to run the service are pointing to a folder to which the user has write access.
-The default user for running the MySQL service is LocalSystem, and the default value for its TEMP and TMP is C:WindowsTemp, a directory LocalSystem has write access to by default.
+Finally, before trying to start the MySQL service, make sure the user variables %TEMP% and %TMPDIR%, if it has ever been set) for the operating system user who is to run the service are pointing to a folder to which the user has write access.
+The default user for running the MySQL service is LocalSystem, and the default value for its %TEMP% and %TMP% is C:\Windows\Temp, a directory LocalSystem has write access to by default.
 However, if there are any changes to that default setup (for example, changes to the user who runs the service or to the mentioned user variables, or the --tmpdir option has been used to put the temporary directory somewhere else), the MySQL service might fail to run because write access to the temporary directory has not been granted to the proper user.